Automattic/legalmattic/Terms of Service/Automattic Ads/Automattic Ads.md

 **Important notice: These Terms of Service are subject to binding arbitration and a waiver of class action rights as detailed in Sections 15 and 16.**

 **1. Binding Agreement.** This is an agreement (“Terms,” “Agreement”) between you and Automattic (“we,” “us,” “our,” “Automattic”).
-If you live in the United States or Brazil, your Agreement is with Automattic Inc. (U.S.) and if you live outside of the United States or Brazil, your Agreement is with Aut O’Mattic Ltd. (Ireland).
 We may automatically update Jetpack Ads or WordAds (collectively, “Automattic Ads”), and these Terms will apply to such updates.
 By participating in Automattic Ads, you agree to be bound by these Terms.
-If you participate in Automattic Ads on behalf of an organization, you agree to these terms on behalf of that organization.
 If you do not agree to these Terms, you may not use Automattic Ads.

+Throughout these Terms, “you” applies to both individuals and entities that access or use Automattic Ads.
+If you are an individual using Automattic Ads on behalf of an entity, you represent and warrant that you have the authority to bind that entity to the Agreement and that by using Automattic Ads, you are accepting the Agreement on behalf of that entity.

+We use the term “Designated Countries” to refer to Australia, Canada, Japan, Mexico, New Zealand, Russia, and all countries located in the European continent.
+If you reside in the “Designated Countries,” your Agreement is with Aut O’Mattic A8C Ireland Ltd. If you reside outside of the “Designated Countries,” your Agreement is with Automattic Inc.

+We refer to Aut O’Mattic A8C Ireland Ltd. and Automattic Inc. collectively as “Automattic” or “we” throughout these Terms.

 **2. Age Restrictions.** You must be at least 18 to participate in Automattic Ads.
 By participating in Automattic Ads, you represent and warrant that you are 18 years of age or older.